EngJay/Wikimedia-Toxicity-Text-Classification/README.md

 # Text Classification: Abusive Language

-An academic project exploring the use of convolutional neural networks and variants of word embedding to detect abusive language in online text.
+An academic project exploring the use of convolutional neural networks and variants of word embeddings to detect abusive language in online text.

 ## Current Status